Illustrated by Elizabeth Baker-Bartlett

 Everything from John Noakes and Soda Streams to C60 tapes and K-Tel.

-My Diary 1979 will take you on a nostalgic and amusing trip down memory lane, a glimpse of life back then, through the eyes of an 11 year old schoolgirl living on a farm in the South Wales Valley town of Abertillery.
-Those born in the 50s, 60s and 70s will delight in memories of Alba Cassette Players, chipmunk crisps, spacedust popping candy, dunkie jackets, cheesecloths, Blue Jeans and Bunty comics, John Craven’s Newsround and weekly updates of the number one chart singles.
+My Diary 1979 will take you on a nostalgic and amusing trip down memory lane, a glimpse of life back then, through the eyes of an 11 year old schoolgirl living on a farm in the South Wales Valleys town of Abertillery.
+Those born in the 60s and 70s will delight in memories of Alba cassette players, chipmunk crisps, spacedust popping candy, dunkie jackets, cheesecloths, Blue Jeans and Bunty comics, John Craven’s Newsround and weekly updates of the number one chart singles.

 Those living in and around Abertillery will be reminded of Ty’r Graig school and life ‘up the comp’.